5 Ways to Snowshoe Leadville, ColoradoDecember 6, 2019

 - For your inner daredevil, try snowzipping.
 Launch off a platform at 11,200’ and fly above the frozen landscape, with views of Colorado’s highest peaks.

 - Ski or board the slopes at Ski Cooper, an uncrowded, family friendly resort.
-This year, check out 19 new advanced trails!
+This year, check out 19 new double black diamond trails!

 - Explore the National Mining Hall of Fame and Museum and the Healy House, for fascinating local history.